 For deals at places like Best Buy and Cost Plus World Market, head north to the Cascade Village Shopping Center.
 And if big-box stores like Macy’s, Kohl’s, and T.J.Maxx are on your agenda, be sure to hit the Bend River Promenade in the middle of town.
 While you’re on the north end of town, pop into Pomegranate Home & Garden, a locally-owned shop in a historic farm house, for some really unique gifts.

-To help you spread things out a bit, many shops in Downtown Bend are participating in Small Business Saturday Passport Event.
-You can pick up your passport in front of Hola!
-Between 10 a.m. and 4 p.m., and visit more than 50 shops to score great deals while you get your passport stamped.
+To help you spread things out a bit, many shops in Downtown Bend are participating in Small Business Saturday Passport Event on November 30.
+You can collect passport stamps at more than 50 shops to score great deals and have a shot at amazing prizes.
+No purchase is necessary to play, and they’ll also have live music, drinks, vendor booths, and games.
 Check out their page for details about shops and specials, including deals at great local boutiques like Hot Box Betty, Local Joe, and Clementine Urban Mercantile.
-You’ll also have a chance to win prizes and raffle items provided by the downtown businesses.

 Only in Bend

 Yes, I acknowledge there are Black Friday sales and Christmas tree lightings happening in most towns around America this time of year.
 While I encourage you to enjoy those activities, here are a few only-in-Bend things to add to your holiday agenda: